stonier/graveyard_rocon_planning/capabilities.rst

 Semantic Capabilities
 ^^^^^^^^^^^^^^^^^^^^^

-`Semantic Capabilities`_ are Capabilities_ which "inherit" their definition from other Capabilities_.
-They are defined by their name, another Capability, and remapping of the topics, services, etc... which are defined in the parent Capability. `Semantic Capabilities`_ are not extend-able, i.e. they cannot add additional topics, services, etc... to the list defined by the parent Capability.
+`Semantic Capabilities`_ are Capabilities_ which redefine other Capabilities_.
+They do this by changing the name of another Capability, and optionally remapping some or all of the topics, services, etc... which are defined in the redefined Capability. `Semantic Capabilities`_ are not extend-able, i.e. they cannot add additional topics, services, etc... to the list defined by the redefined Capability.
+Therefore `Semantic Capabilities`_ are defined by:

+- **name**: This should be semantically more specific than the name of the Capability being redefined
+- **remappings**: ``from`` -> ``to`` mapping for topics, services, etc...

 The purpose of `Semantic Capabilities`_ is to provide a simple way to provide the same interface, but under a name and name space which introduces some semantic meaning to the Interface.
 For example, FrontRGBCamera might be a Semantic Capability which inherits from the more generic, but identical RGBCamera Capability.
 FrontRGBCamera may also remap all topics which start with ``/camera`` in the RGBCamera Capability to topics which start with ``/front_camera``.